 The participants in the Human Cell Atlas will meet regularly to share information and to plan work for the initiative.
 These meetings are hosted by participant institutions throughout the world.

-Hosted by the Karolinska Institute
+Hosted by the Broad Institute of MIT and Harvard.

 Hosted by the Weizmann Institute of Science